ossec/ossec-docs/docs/manual/syscheck/index.rst

   - The scans are performed slowly to avoid using too much CPU/memory.

+* Are large files supported?

+  - Starting with OSSEC 4.1.0, files larger than 2GB can be monitored and hashed.

 * How are false positives handled?

   - Files can be ignored manually in the configuration or using rules.
 By default when a file has changed 3 times further changes are automatically ignored.